 Statement of Purpose of Project:

-Scope or Parts of Project (indicate how your portion fits into whole project if
+Scope or Parts of Project (indicate how your portion fits into whole project if working with a group):

 Procedures and Methods to be Used: